René Lange

-René Lange (born 22 November 1988) is a German professional footballer who plays as a defender or midfielder for FC Carl Zeiss Jena.
+René Lange (born 22 November 1988) is a German professional football coach and a former player who is an assistant coach with FC Carl Zeiss Jena.
+He played as a defender or midfielder.

 Career

 Lange was born in Teterow, East Germany.

 Hansa Rostock

 In July 2009, Lange signed a professional contract with the club.
 He made his competitive debut for the senior team on 27 September 2009 in a 4–0 home victory over Greuther Fürth.
 He was subbed on for Fin Bartels in the 80th minute.

 1. FC Magdeburg

 In July 2013, Lange moved to then Regionalliga club 1.
 FC Magdeburg on a two-year deal.
 He made his competitive debut for the club on 3 August 2013 in a 1–0 home defeat to Energie Cottbus in the DFB-Pokal.
 Just eight days later, he made his first league appearance for the club in a 3–1 away defeat to Berliner AK 07.
 He scored his first competitive goal for the club on 23 March 2014 in a 6–0 home victory over Optik Rathenow.
 His goal, scored in the 65th minute, made the score 5–0 to Magdeburg.